HamedHematian/Seq2Seq-Fraamework-with-Mechanisms/README.md

-# Seq2Seq-Framework-with-Mechanisms
+## Seq2Seq-Framework-with-Mechanisms

-A Seq2Seq franework based on pytorch wich implements a Seq2Seq model usin rnn with below priviledges:
+A Seq2Seq framework based on pytorch which implements a Seq2Seq model usin rnn with below priviledges:

 * Attention mechanism
   * Encoder-Decoder Attention